ilaria-carnevale/ai_engineering_professionai/README.md

 # Master in AI Engineering - Profession.ai

-Welcome to my repository dedicated to the **Master in AI Engineering** with **Profession.ai**. <br> This repository contains all the main topics, exercises, and final projects I have developed and completed each course module.
+Welcome to my repository dedicated to the **Master in AI Engineering** with **Profession.ai**. <br> This repository contains all the final projects I have developed and completed each course module.

 ## Repository Structure

 The structure of the repository is as follows: <br>
-Each module of the Master program has its own subfolder, which contains my **significant exercises** and **final project** for that module. <br>
+Each module of the Master program has its own subfolder, which contains my **final project** for that module. <br>
 Each final project is intended to put into practice knowledge and skills acquired from each module by applying them to a real-life use case.

 ## Module Descriptions: